YTasheva/EduFlix/README.md

 ### YouTube Integration:

-- Videos displayed within each category are sourced from the YouTube API.
+- Videos displayed within each category are sourced from the `YouTube API`.
 - Clicking on a video thumbnail or title redirects the user to the corresponding video on YouTube for playback.
-- The integration with the YouTube API ensures that videos are up-to-date and relevant to the chosen category.
+- The integration with the `YouTube API` ensures that videos are up-to-date and relevant to the chosen category.

 ### Responsive Design:

-- The Eduflix website should be responsive and accessible across various devices, including desktops, tablets, and smartphones.
+- The EduFlix website should be responsive and accessible across various devices, including desktops, tablets, and smartphones.
 - The user experience remains consistent and intuitive regardless of the device used.

 ### Search Functionality:

-- Users can search for specific topics or keywords within the Eduflix platform.
+- Users can search for specific topics or keywords within the EduFlix platform.
 Search results should dynamically update as the user types, providing real-time feedback.

 ### Accessibility and Usability: